 Ensuring that each crew member gets enough rest is a necessity.
 In order to avoid fatigue and stress related accidents on board, minimum rest periods have been recommended by STCW 95 convention and ILO Convention 180.
 Both these conventions have undergone considerable amendments.
 As a result, the requirements have become more stringent.
-STCW 2010 Manila amendments are effective from January 2012 whereas ILO 2006, which is known as MLC (Maritime Labor Convention) 2006, has been ratifie in August 2012 and has become effective in August 2013.
-Thailand has ratifie the Maritime Labour Convention recently on 7 June 2016.
+STCW 2010 Manila amendments are effective from January 2012 whereas ILO 2006, which is known as MLC (Maritime Labor Convention) 2006, has been ratified in August 2012 and has become effective in August 2013.
+Thailand has ratified the Maritime Labour Convention recently on 7 June 2016.
 It entered into force from 7 June 2017.
-Singapore had already ratifie the MLC earlier.
+Singapore had already ratified the MLC earlier.
 All the Company's vessels are fully compliant with the MLC requirements.

-The Company's medical fitnes requirements are higher than the standards set by International Labour Organization (ILO) and other regulatory bodies.
-As a result, the Company find very few cases of fi ness or sickness related problems amongst its seafarers.
+The Company's medical fitness requirements are higher than the standards set by International Labour Organization (ILO) and other regulatory bodies.
+As a result, the Company finds very few cases of fitness or sickness related problems amongst its seafarers.

-Piracy: As outlined in the Board of Directors' Report, the Company's ships are exposed to the threat of piracy when sailing through high risk areas, and the officers/cre sailing onboard are under tremendous pressure when sailing through such areas where armed pirates are known to attack.
-This is especially true of the Indian Ocean / Arabian Sea area, extending from the mouth of the Persian Gulf in the north to the south of Madagascar.
-The Company takes this threat very seriously and ensures all ships are routed outside these areas and closer to the Indian coast; where this is not possible for any reason, the Company engages security guards to sail with the vessel for the passage through these high risk areas.
+Piracy: As outlined in the Board of Directors' Report, the Company's ships are exposed to the threat of piracy when sailing through high risk areas, and the officers/crew sailing onboard are under tremendous pressure when sailing through such areas where armed pirates are known to attack.
+This is especially true of the Indian Ocean / Arabian Sea area, extending from the mouth of the Persian Gulf in the north to Madagascar in the south.
+The Company takes this threat very seriously and ensures all ships are routed outside these areas and closer to the Indian coast.
+Where this is not possible for any reason, the Company engages security guards to sail with the vessel for the passage through these high risk areas.
 In any case, all ships transiting through the high risk areas are 'hardened', amongst other things, by rigging barbed razor wire around the ship thereby making it harder for the pirates to climb onboard the Company's ships.
-The Company is committed to doing everything possible to ensure safety of the ship and officers/cre.
+The Company is committed to doing everything possible to ensure safety of the ship and officers/crew.

 Teamwork: Unlike a conventional ship owning Company, which outsources the technical management of its ships, the Company's Management Company, viz.
 Great Circle Shipping Agency Limited (GCSHIP) is a wholly owned subsidiary of the Company.
 The staff of the Management Company work as one team under the same roof.
+Regular weekly meetings are also conducted between the management and commercial teams to sort out all operational issues and discuss the status of future plans.
 Good co-ordination is achieved in all areas of ship operation by this arrangement.
-Besides ISM code certification GCSHIP is also certifie for Quality Management System "ISO 9001: 2015", and has obtained certificatio for their Environment Management System "ISO 14001:2015".
+Besides ISM code certification, GCSHIP is also certified for Quality Management System "ISO 9001: 2015", and has obtained certification for their Environment Management System "ISO 14001:2015".

-Training & Development: Over the years, the Company has not only acquired expertise in the fiel of ship management, but in the process, has developed a pool of highly qualifie and competent staff, both, on-board and ashore.
-It is through this dedicated and loyal work force of floatin staff, technical superintendents, and internal auditors that the Company has been able to achieve high standards of Safety and Quality in all aspects of ship operations.
-It is the Company's policy to encourage and support competent and efficien seafarers and give them the opportunity to grow within the Organization.
+Training & Development: Over the years, the Company has not only acquired expertise in the field of ship management, but in the process, has developed a pool of highly qualified and competent staff, both, on-board and ashore.
+It is through this dedicated and loyal work force of floating staff, technical superintendents, and internal auditors that the Company has been able to achieve high standards of Safety and Quality in all aspects of ship operations.
+It is the Company's policy to encourage and support competent and efficient seafarers and give them the opportunity to grow within the Organization.